dcsobral/seedGen/README.md

 # How it works

-This whole setup expects to be run under WSL on Windows 10, with 7 Days to Die Server for Windows.
+This whole setup expects to be run under WSL on Windows 10, with 7 Days to Die for Windows.
 I have all of it on `~/seedGen`, and I often add that to the path when working, though it is not necessary.